Installing on OpenBSD¶

 httpd¶

-httpd will have three fuctions:
+httpd will have three functions:

 - redirect requests trying to reach the instance over http to the https URL